projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

 .. note:: This device can be used with real-time VM (RTVM) as well.

-ivshmem hv-land usage
+.. _ivshmem-hv:

+Ivshmem HV-Land Usage
 *********************

 The ``ivshmem`` hv-land solution is disabled by default in ACRN.
-You enable it using the  :ref:`acrn_configuration_tool` with these steps:
+You can enable it using the :ref:`ACRN configuration toolset <acrn_config_workflow>` with these
+steps:

 - Enable ``ivshmem`` hv-land in ACRN XML configuration file.
-For example, the XML configuration file for the hybrid_rt scenario on a whl-ipc-i5 board is found in ``acrn-hypervisor/misc/vm_configs/xmls/config-xmls/whl-ipc-i5/hybrid_rt.xml``

    - Edit ``IVSHMEM_ENABLED`` to ``y`` in ACRN scenario XML configuration to enable ``ivshmem`` hv-land